samcarrington/code-style/pages/markdown/intro.md

 ## Introduction

-This guide is written in order to assist members of the team at Analogfolk London in writing good quality applications.
+This guide should be used to assist members of the team at Analogfolk London in writing good quality applications.
 This is intended as a brief checklist and set of baseline standards for the team to follow.
-It should be shared with development partners as the set of standards for them to follow with all work on behalf of Analogfolk, and standards should be monitored and enforced by Technical Leads.
+It should be shared with development partners as the set of standards to follow in all work on behalf of Analogfolk.
+Adherence to standards should be monitored and enforced by Technical Leads.

 ### General Principles